allesklar/tkh_illustrations/README.md

 ## Upgrading

-If you are upgrading and think you might need to upgrade your migrations or your locale files, run again:
+If you are upgrading and think you might need to upgrade your migrations or your locale files, run:

-    $ rake tkh_illustrations:install
+    $ rake tkh_illustrations:update

 and